AldrinSeanPereira/fcc-product-landing-page.github.io/README.md

 Although not perfect, I struggled to understand how to make the navbar responsive, how to align the elements correctly etc.

+NOTE:
+when faced with a problem, definitely consider taking a long break and a walk.
+It helps.
+I personally slept overnight with the problem (like making the nav bar responsive and aligned) running in my head furiously

 Some resources I used were:
 - https://www.freecodecamp.org/news/css-grid-tutorial-with-cheatsheet/
 - https://css-tricks.com/almanac/properties/o/object-fit/